-For many years a major tension has existed in the Catholic charismatic renewal (CCR) between, on the one hand, the need for the renewal to be authentically Catholic and to contribute in a significant way to the renewal of the Catholic Church, and, on the other hand, to do justice to the ecumenical character of the charismatic movement from its beginnings and to realize its major potential for Christian unity.
+or many years a major tension has existed in the Catholic Charismatic Renewal (CCR) between, on the one hand, the need for the renewal to be authentically Catholic and to contribute in a significant way to the renewal of the Catholic Church, and, on the other hand, to do justice to the ecumenical character of the Renewal from its beginnings and to realize its major potential for Christian unity.

 Both concerns have a fundamental legitimacy.
 From this angle, the tension is necessary.
-In this article I suggest ways to maintain this tension so that neither tendency takes over from the other: either the unity concern becomes so dominant that the need for CCR as an identifiable expression of charismatic renewal is called into question, or the concern to be Catholic leads to an ignoring or playing down of its ecumenical character and potential.
+In this article I suggest ways to maintain this tension so that neither tendency takes over from the other: either the unity concern becomes so dominant that the need for the Renewal as an identifiable expression of charismatic renewal is called into question, or the concern to be Catholic leads to an ignoring or playing down of its ecumenical character and potential.

-The Origins
+The origins

-From its beginnings as a movement in 1967, CCR was blessed through the ministry of Protestant charismatics and Pentecostals.
-The famous Duquesne week-end in February 1967 resulted from Catholics reading The Cross and the Switchblade by then Pentecostal David Wilkerson.
-Some Catholics were baptized in the Spirit through the ministry of Episcopalians Richard Winkler in Wheaton, IL and Dennis Bennett in Seattle.
-The first prayer-meetings at Notre Dame were helped by a Pentecostal, Ray Bullard.
-Francis MacNutt received through Episcopal healing pioneer, Agnes Sanford.
-In England, CCR had two sources: one the movement arriving from the USA, the other from Catholics baptized in the Spirit through the ministry of Pentecostals.
+From its beginnings as a movement in 1967, the Renewal was blessed through the ministry of Protestant charismatics and Pentecostals.
+The famous Duquesne weekend in February 1967 resulted from Catholics reading The Cross and the Switchblade by then Pentecostal David Wilkerson.
+Some Catholics were baptized in the Spirit through the ministry of Episcopalians Richard Winkler in Wheaton, Illinois, and Dennis Bennett in Seattle.
+The first prayer meetings at Notre Dame were helped by a Pentecostal, Ray Bullard.
+Francis MacNutt experienced the baptism of the Holy Spirit through Episcopal healing pioneer Agnes Sanford.
+In England, the Renewal had two sources: one, the movement arriving from the United States, the other from Catholics baptized in the Spirit through the ministry of Pentecostals.
 In France and Italy there were also ecumenical contributions to the origins.
 In Colombia, Harald Bredesen lit the flame.
-In Peru, a visiting ecumenical team triggered the beginnings of CCR.
-In Korea, CCR began through the ministry of a Swedish Pentecostal called to Korea in 1970 to pray for Catholics to be baptized in the Spirit and through a Pentecost retreat she organized with Episcopalian Archer Torrey.
+In Peru, a visiting ecumenical team triggered the beginnings of charismatic renewal.
+In Korea, the Renewal began through the ministry of a Swedish Pentecostal called to Korea in 1970 to pray for Catholics to be baptized in the Spirit and through a Pentecost retreat she organized with Episcopalian Archer Torrey.

-The origins of CCR also manifested a strong orientation toward the renewal of the Catholic Church, which had no exact parallel among Protestants.
+The origins of Renewal also manifested a strong orientation toward the renewal of the Catholic Church, which had no exact parallel among Protestants.
 The Second Vatican Council had placed a vision for the renewal of all Catholic life firmly in the Catholic consciousness.
-The emerging group of young leaders included graduates from Notre Dame, who had been active in Vatican Two-oriented campus groups.
-This vision that CCR should serve the renewal of the Church was formulated in the book Where are we headed?
-(1973) by leading strategist, Steve Clark.
+The emerging group of young leaders included graduates from Notre Dame, who had been active in Vatican II-oriented campus groups.
+This vision that the Renewal should serve the rejuvenation of the Church was examined in the book Where Are We Headed?
+(1973) by Steve Clark, an early Renewal leader.

-These two elements were evident in all the large CCR conferences of the early-to-mid 1970s, both at Notre Dame and the mid-Atlantic conferences at Atlantic City, NJ.
+These two elements were evident in all the large Renewal conferences of the early-to-mid-1970s, both at Notre Dame and the mid-Atlantic conferences at Atlantic City, New Jersey.
 The ecumenical component was visible in the invited participation of Protestant charismatic teachers, both for major talks and to lead workshops, and the honoring of guests from other Christian traditions.
 The orientation to renewal of the Church was clear in the teachings, in the role of the liturgy and in the presence and support of Catholic bishops.
 Both elements were evident in the life of new communities with an ecumenical make-up and an ecumenical vision.
 This holding together of the tensions reached its climax in the great Kansas City conference of 1977, in which the mornings were spent in church groupings, the afternoons had optional workshops from leaders in all traditions, and the evenings brought everyone together in the giant stadium.